bjing/first-plutus-app/README.md

 ## Setting up

 ### GHC
+As a [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) user, I really don't like having global compiler/tool installations.
+They quickly get out of date and can causes issues if your various projects use different versions of GHC.
+However, since this project template doesn't use Stack, you have no choice unless you can set up a Stack project for this.

 The quickest way to get started is to follow these instructions to install GHC: https://www.haskell.org/ghcup/

-Or if you are a [Stack](https://docs.haskellstack.org/en/stable/README/) user like me,
+Or if you are a Stack user like me,
 1. install Stack first, then
   ```
   stack install ghc